dhuseljic/dal-toolbox/examples/active_learning/server_experiments/README.md

-# Active Learning Baselines
+# Active Learning Server Experiment

 ## Installation

-First install all dependencies of `dal-toolbox`, which are located [here](../../requirements.txt).
+First create a virtual environment with `python >= 3.9`.
+Then install the `dal-toolbox` with `pip install -e .` on the highest folder level.
-Then install the requirements specified in [requirements.txt](requirements.txt)
+Finally install any additional requirements placed in [requirements.txt](requirements.txt) with `pip install -r requirements.txt`.

-## Training baselines
+## Usage

 To train a model simply run: `python active_learning.py`